-Our common stock is issued in registered form and the following information is taken from the records of our current transfer agent, Computershare Trust Company, Inc., located in Golden, Colorado.
-As of June 30, 2018, we had 106 shareholders of record and 14.1 million shares of common stock outstanding.
+Our common stock is issued in registered form and the following information is taken from the records of our current transfer agent, Computershare Trust Company, Inc. As of June 30, 2019, we had 90 shareholders of record and 14.1 million shares of common stock outstanding.
 This does not include an unknown number of persons who hold shares in street name through brokers and dealers and who are not listed on our shareholder records.